Tom-McDermott/gr-hpsdr/README.md

 * v2.0 - Supports 1 to 7 receivers.
 Your actual hardware likely supports fewer than 7 receivers.
 Hermes supports 4, Red Pitaya 6.
 More than 4 receivers / 384k requires the use of gigabit Ethernet.

+Gnuradio 3.9

+* v3.0 - Supports 1 to 7 receivers.
+Your actual hardware likely supports fewer than 7 receivers.
+Hermes supports 4, Red Pitaya 6.
+More than 4 receivers / 384k requires the use of gigabit Ethernet.